 Symptoms of AMD

 You can test yourself for the symptoms of Macular Degeneration at home by downloading this grid: Amsler grid printable.
 If you are beginning to notice that straight lines appear to be wavy, or your central vision is becoming blurry, please schedule an appointment with us as soon as possible.
-Our highly trained ophthalmologists will be able to conduct a comprehensive exam and help to determine what action needs to be taken in order to protect your vision.
+Our highly trained ophthalmologists will be able to conduct a comprehensive exam and help to determine what action toward macular degeneration treatment needs to be taken in order to protect your vision.

 For more information on macular degeneration, please contact us today.
 We will be happy to answer your questions, or set up an eye evaluation with one of our experienced vision care specialists.